BryleIDP3-1/IDPFilo_Team_HW1/README.md

 <img src=/images/bryle_photo3_sample1.jpg>

 ### Interesting Facts About Bryle :white_check_mark:
-:heavy_check_mark:1. :policeman: Corps Commander - I became a corps commander when I was in highschool :heavy_check_mark:2. :martial_arts_uniform: Martial Arts - I tried multiple martial arts like Taekwondo and Yaw-yan but what I enjoyed most is Jiu Jitsu
+1. :policeman: Corps Commander - I became a corps commander when I was in highschool :heavy_check_mark:
+2. :martial_arts_uniform: Martial Arts - I tried multiple martial arts like Taekwondo and Yaw-yan but what I enjoyed most is Jiu Jitsu :heavy_check_mark:
-:heavy_check_mark:3. :microphone: Singing - My parents used to be a performer in Japan, that's why our family always sings
+3. :microphone: Singing - My parents used to be a performer in Japan, that's why our family always sings :heavy_check_mark:

 __(c)BrylliancePH__